-Arkansas - There isn't a law that mandates what the minimum age requirements are for leaving a child home alone, but most authorities suggest no younger than 13 years of age.
+Arkansas - There isn't a law that mandates a minimum age requirement, but most authorities suggest no younger than 13 years of age.

-California - There is no minimum age law in this state.
+California - There is no minimum age law.
 They do suggest you wait until the child is at least 10 years old before considering leaving them home alone.

-Colorado - There is no minimum age law in this state, however, there is merely a guideline of 12 years old.
+Colorado - There is no minimum age law.
+However, there is a suggested guideline of 12 years old.

 Connecticut - There is no specific law regarding the minimum age to leave a child home alone.
-However, many experts in the state suggest waiting until the child is at least 12 years old and that children should be at least 15 years old before caring for younger siblings.
+However, many authorities suggest waiting until the child is at least 12 years old and that children should be at least 15 years old before caring for younger children.

-Delaware -There is no minimum age law, but Division of Family Services will investigate a child left alone if a report has been made on a child under the age of 12.
-The will also investigate reports of children over 12 years of age if they exhibit signs of a disability.
+Delaware - There is no minimum age law, but the Division of Family Services will investigate if a report is made about a child under the age of 12 left alone.
+They will also investigate reports of children over 12 years of age if they exhibit signs of a disability.

-Florida - There is no minimum age law in this state.
-It is left to the parents' discretion and the condition of their environment.
+Florida - There is no minimum age law.
+It is left to the parent's discretion and also dependent upon the condition of the environment.

 Georgia - Children between the ages of 9 and 12 can be left alone for up to two hours.
-Children 13-17 may not be left alone for more than 12 hours.
+Children aged 13 to 17 may not be left alone for more than 12 hours.

-Hawaii - There is no minimum age law in this state.
-It is left to the parents' discretion.
+Hawaii - There is no minimum age law.
+It is left to the parent's discretion.

-Idaho - There is no minimum age law in this state.
-It is left to the parents' discretion.
-It is advised, however, to wait until at least 12 years old before allowing them to stay home alone.
+Idaho - There is no minimum age law.
+It is left to the parent's discretion.
+It is advised, however, to wait until they are at least 12 years old before allowing a child to stay home alone.

-Illinois - In this state if you leave your child home alone before the child reaches the age of 14, you will be charged with child neglect.
-Juvenile Court Act, 705 ILCS 405/2-3(1)(d)
+Illinois - If you leave your child home alone before they reach the age of 14, you will be charged with child neglect.
+(Juvenile Court Act, 705 ILCS 405/2-3(1)(d).)

-Indiana - There is no minimum age law in this state.
-However, most law enforcement officials in this state think that leaving a child under the age of 10 is ill-advised.
+Indiana - There is no minimum age law.
+However, most law enforcement officials in Indiana advise against leaving a child under the age of 10 alone.
 They suggest waiting until at least 12 years old.

 Iowa - There are no laws governing a minimum age requirement in this state.

-Kentucky - There isn't a law regarding minimum age, however, Child Protective services said that if you leave a child under the age of 11 you may be investigated for child neglect.
+Kentucky - There isn't a law regarding minimum age.
+However, Child Protective Services says that if you leave a child under the age of 11 alone, you may be investigated for child neglect.

 Louisiana - The law forbids parents from leaving a minor under 10 without adult supervision.
 Offenders can go to jail for up to a year and be fined $1,000.

-Maine - There is no minimum age law in this state.
-It is left to the parents' discretion.
+Maine - There is no minimum age law.
+It is left to the parent's discretion.

 Maryland - The law requires that no child be left alone under any circumstances if the child is under the age of 8.
-It does say that a 13 year old may babysit a child under the age of 8.
-A person who violates this law is guilty of a misdemeanor and upon conviction is subject to a fine not exceeding $500 and/or imprisonment not exceeding 30 days.
-Maryland Family Law Article 5-801.
+A 13-year-old may babysit a child under the age of 8.
+A person who violates this law is guilty of a misdemeanor and, if convicted, is subject to a fine not exceeding $500 and/or imprisonment not exceeding 30 days.
+(Maryland Family Law Article 5-801.)

-Michigan - There is no law established regarding minimum age, but Child Protective Services will step in if they believe neglect is involved.
+Michigan - There is no law established regarding minimum age, but Child Protective Services will step in if they think there might be neglect.

-Minnesota - There are no laws set in this state, just guidelines to consider prosecuting child neglect.
-It is advised by the state's attorney office that children under 7 should not be left alone, children ages 8-9 should not be left unattended for more than two hours, children 10 13 should not be left alone for more than 12 hours, and children 14-17 should not be left unattended for more than 24 hours and must have adequate back up adult supervision.
+Minnesota - There are no laws set, just guidelines to consider prosecuting child neglect.
+It is advised by the state's attorney's office that children under 7 should not be left alone; children ages 8 to 9 should not be left unattended for more than two hours; children 10 to 13 should not be left alone for more than 12 hours; and children 14 to 17 should not be left unattended for more than 24 hours and must have adequate backup adult supervision.

-Mississippi - There is no minimum age law in this state.
-It is left to the parents' discretion.
+Mississippi - There is no minimum age law.
+It is left to the parent's discretion.

-Missouri - There is no minimum age law in this state.
-It is left to the parents' discretion.
+Missouri - There is no minimum age law.
+It is left to the parent's discretion.

-Montana - There is no minimum age law in this state.
-It is left to the parents' discretion.
+Montana - There is no minimum age law.
+It is left to the parent's discretion.

-Nebraska - There is no minimum age law in this state.
-It is advised however, to wait until the child is at least 11 years old before determining whether to leave the child home alone.
+Nebraska - There is no minimum age law.
+It is advised, however, to wait until the child is at least 11 years old.

-New Hampshire - There is no minimum age law in this state.
-It is left to the parents' discretion.
+New Hampshire - There is no minimum age law.
+It is left to the parent's discretion.

-New Jersey - There is no law mandating a minimum age, but they encourage that you find supervised care for your child.
+New Jersey - There is no law mandating a minimum age, but they encourage finding supervised care for your child.